kenlee0305/footshopReleases/README.md

 // *THIS IS A POOR HEADLESS VERSION, IM NO LONGER SUPPORTING A DEVELOPMENT OF ANY BOT RELATED TO FOOTSHOP.
 HERE'S A QUICK DEMONSTRATION OF REQUESTS SO YOU CAN CODE IT YOURSELF EVEN THO ITS USELESS AS YOU AREN'T GOING TO COOK ANYTHING*

-## Post request to get a card_id_token which is needed to send a valid checkout post request.
+## Send a POST request to get a card_id_token needed to send a valid checkout post request.
 *Send POST to this URL: *https://api2.checkout.com/v2/tokens/card* with following header details.*
 ```
 {